 All tools also show a different number based on the data they have collected and their own set of rules — what they consider to be irrelevant bot traffic and what they consider to be legitimate traffic.

-There is no value generated by Google Analytics that is directly comparable to our visitor count.
+There is no value generated by Google Analytics that is directly comparable to our visits count.
 We do not recommend using Google Analytics data as the basis for your estimate of monthly visits.

 Cloudflare shows unique visitors for the entire time-frame you choose.
 Which means if you choose a weekly view the data points will show daily uniques but the weekly visitor count at the top of the chart will count unique visitors throughout the whole week, regardless of how many times they visited the domain on daily basis.